Quick guide to benefits available during illness and incapacity for work

 Claim sickness allowance within two months of the beginning of incapacity for work and partial sickness allowance within two months of the day on which you began working on a part-time basis.
 If your employer continues to pay you during a leave of absence, the sickness allowance is usually claimed by the employer.

 Kela evaluates your need for rehabilitation

-Kela must evaluate your need for rehabilitation at the latest when you have received sickness allowance more than 60 days.
+Kela evaluates your need for rehabilitation before sickness allowance has been paid for 150 days.
 You will be contacted by Kela as necessary.